Integrate Glean with Astra DB Serverless

 • The datasource category is accurate in the datasource configuration.

 • Indexing is complete, and the datasource is populated in Glean.
-For more information, see the Glean documentation on Debugging/Troubleshooting using the Indexing API.
+For more information, see the Glean documentation on Debugging.

 • Your Astra DB collection contains only text data.
 Currently, Glean can index text data only.
 If your database contains other types of data, the content might not be fully supported in your Glean searches.